tokox/sio-tool/README.md

                        "a" of contest 100.
   st pull              Pull the latest codes of current problem into current
                        path.
-  st clone Arapak     Clone all codes of Arapak. st upgrade           Upgrade the "st" to the latest version from GitHub.
+  st upgrade           Upgrade the "st" to the latest version from GitHub.

 File: